zextras/tech-doc/source/carbonio/_management/mobile.rst

       # carbonio mobile getProvisioning account john@example.com

-   All the listed properties can then be modified using :command:`zxsuite mobile setProvisioning`, for example:
+   All the listed properties can then be modified using :command:`carbonio mobile setProvisioning`, for example:

    .. code:: console